AliAkhavan20/Docker/nexus private registry.md

-# Nexus Private Registry with no ssl
+# Nexus Private Registry with no ssl and ssl

 run your Nexus container securely over HTTPS, you can follow these steps.
 In this example, I'll assume you have a certificate file (your_certificate.crt) and a private key file (your_private_key.key).
 Also, replace your_domain.com with your actual domain.